Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 1. Introduction

-2. What Is a Pointer Variable?
+2. What is a Pointer Variable?

-Basic Concept of Pointer Variables
+Basic Concepts of Pointer Variables

-In C, a pointer variable is a variable that stores a memory address.
-Whereas regular variables store the data itself, a pointer stores the location (address) where another variable is stored.
-For example, consider the following code.
+A pointer variable in C is a “variable that stores a memory address“.
+Unlike regular variables that store the data itself, pointers store the address of where another variable is located.

 int a = 10;

-int *p = &a;
+int *p = &a

-Relationship Between Addresses and Memory
+The Relationship Between Addresses and Memory

-• Directly modify variable contents across functions
+• Directly modify the contents of variables between functions

 • Flexibly manipulate array elements